JesterCharles/Po2-guide-less-journey/Act1/README.md

 Optional for a second SU1, relatively fast give you're level & hopefully found a few good peices for power.

 1. Teleport to Clearfall -- waypoint is next to Mud Burrow
-2. Run directly south as much as you can until you make it to boss room
+2. Run directly opposite the waypoint as much as you can until you make it to boss room
 3. He should die quick, once dead portal to town & hand-in for SU1

 ![Mud Burrow Route Image](./ZoneImages/Mud-Burrow.png)